-Detailed discussions of the risks outlined above and other risks facing the Company are included within Form 10-K in Part I, Item 1 "Business," and Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Form 10-Q in Part II, Item 1A "Risk Factors."
-Furthermore, Forms 10-K and 10-Q under the heading "Forward-Looking Statements" section of Management's Discussion and Analysis of Financial Condition and Results of Operations include a description of certain risks, uncertainties and assumptions identified by management that are difficult to predict and that could materially affect the Company's financial condition and results of operations, as well as the value of the Company's financial instruments.
+Detailed discussions of the risks outlined above and other risks facing the Company are included within Form 10-K in Part I, Item 1 "Business," and Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+Furthermore, Part II, Item 7 under the heading "Forward-Looking Statements" includes a description of certain risks, uncertainties and assumptions identified by management that are difficult to predict and that could materially affect the Company's financial condition and results of operations, as well as the value of the Company's financial instruments.